Should I Talk to Police Without a Lawyer Present?

 Instead, it is vital that you contact an experienced local defense attorney before making any statements to police.
-Contact the Neal Davis Law Firm today for a free legal review of your case, and then go into any meeting with the police prepared - with your defense lawyer by your side.
+Contact the Neal Davis Law Firm today for a legal review of your case, and then go into any meeting with the police prepared - with your defense lawyer by your side.

 Why Choose Neal Davis?

-Neal Davis has nearly 20 years of experience dealing with police officers in arrest situations.
-Numerous times, Neal Davis has been able to prevent police from filing charges, or he’s been able to get existing charges dropped.
+Neal Davis has over 20 years of experience dealing with police officers in arrest situations.
+Numerous times, Neal Davis has been able to prevent police from filing charges, or he's been able to get existing charges dropped.

 If police have questions for you, you should let Neal Davis help you answer.
 He can properly prepare you for a police interview and be present with you when you speak to police.
 He can intervene with answers or objections when needed to ensure that your statements to police cannot be misrepresented or misconstrued.